The Fitzroy: Design

 Early designs for the building were first released in early 2015, with more developed versions released in July 2015.
 The building has received praise for its design.

-The building is one of several new structures in New York City built around the same time with terra cotta.
+The building is one of several in New York City designed and built around the same time featuring terra cotta.
 Buildings such as the Steinway Tower, designed by SHoP Architects and completed in 2021, and One Vanderbilt, designed by Kohn Pedersen Fox and completed in 2020, also use terra cotta.

 Usage and amenities

 The building is exclusively residential, with fourteen apartments spread over ten stories.
 Amenities include wine cellars, extra storage, a children’s playroom, and a fitness center.
 The building also features eleven-foot ceilings, in response to the inclusion of tall ceilings in other luxury developments.

 Controversy

 Gallery owner Mike Weiss claimed noise from the construction site forced him to close his business.